bobwallis/ReverseGeocoder/README.md

 Upload to your PHP server of choice, and access like this:
 `https://example.com/reverse_geocode.php?lat=51.7546&lon=-1.2588`

-Porting to other languages, or you favourite serverless architecture, is an exercise for the reader.
+Porting to other languages, or your favourite serverless architecture, is an exercise for the reader.